 - Relationships defined in FPO which do not link to other classes but to numbers or bits of text (names for persons, for example) are called here “Properties” of a class, and not shown in this diagram, but are described in the detail section of the kinds of classes mentioned below.

-The structure might appear quite complex to a new viewer, but it is useful to notice that it divides into several different areas, representing conceptually related parts, described below.
+The structure might appear quite complex to a viewer who is seeing it for the first time, but it is useful to notice that it divides into several different areas, representing conceptually related parts, described below.

 - Persons: The top left area of the diagram has the classes related to the representation of historical persons.
 They are described in more detail here.